 Entertainment – restaurants / nightlife

 Restaurants are plentiful and diverse, from the cheap and cheerful to very classy.
 There is food from all over the world as well as all over China – from Iranian to Thai and western fare, to spicy Sichuanese cuisine or the very popular kebabs hailing from China’s western region, Xinjiang.
 Outdoor eating is popular in warmer months.
 Beijing entertainment can be enjoyed on any budget, and there is plenty of lectures, music art and film events.
+Beware of drinking spirits in student hangouts as fake alcohol is rife.
+Best to stick to local bottled beer.

 Local and National Travel